For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 SOUTHERN ROUGH-WINGED SWALLOW (Stelgidopteryx ruficollis)

-PURPLE MARTIN (Progne subis) – A female our first day at Quistococha. [b]
+PURPLE MARTIN (Progne subis) [b]

 GRAY-BREASTED MARTIN (Progne chalybea)